Fungal Toenail Infection (Onychomycosis)

 Several types of fungus cause nail infections.

-Candida is another potential cause and is a yeast that can cause an infection of the skin around the nails (usually the fingernails).
+Candida is a yeast that can cause an infection of the skin around the nails (usually the fingernails).

 There are several factors that increase the risk of a fungal nail infection, such as: